Campus Safety and Crime Information

 Preventing and Responding to Sexual Offenses

-If you are a victim of a sexual assault, your first priority should be to get to a place of safety.
-You should then obtain necessary medical treatment.
-Campus Security strongly advocates that a victim of sexual assault reports the incident in a timely manner.
+If you are a victim of a sexual assault, your priority should be to get to a place of safety.
+You should then obtain the necessary medical treatment.
+Campus Police strongly advocate that victims of sexual assault report the incident promptly.
 Time is a critical factor for evidence collection and preservation.
-An assault should be reported directly to a College officer.
+An assault should be reported directly to a College police officer.

-• provide the opportunity for collection of evidence for prosecution, which cannot be obtained later (ideally a victim of sexual assault should not wash, douche, use the toilet or change clothing prior to a medical/legal exam); and
+• Filing a report will provide the opportunity for the collection of evidence for the prosecution, which cannot be obtained later (ideally, a victim of sexual assault should not wash, douche, use the toilet, or change clothing before a medical/legal exam), and

-When a sexual assault student victim contacts Campus Security or another College administrator, the local police will not be notified unless the victim requests that this be done.
-The Dean of Students and Campus Services will be notified.
-A student who is the victim of a sexual violence may choose for the investigation to be pursued through the criminal justice system, the College conduct process, or both.
-Please refer to information on Title IX and Sexual Harassment Policy in the Student Handbook for additional information and resources.
+When a sexual assault student victim contacts a campus officer or College administrator, the local police will not be notified unless the victim requests the notification.
+The Dean of Students and Campus Services and the Title IX Coordinator will be notified.
+A student who is the victim of sexual violence may choose for the investigation to be pursued through the criminal justice system, the College student conduct process, or both.
+Please refer to information on Title IX Sexual Harassment Policy in the Student Handbook for additional information and resources.

 How to be an Active Bystander

-Bystanders play a critical role in the prevention of sexual and relationship violence.
-A bystander is defined as a “individual who observes or witnesses’ conditions that perpetuate violence.
-They are not directly involved but have the choice to intervene, speak up, or do something about it.”
-CVCC want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
-We may not always know what to do in the event we want to help.
-This link provides useful information to help bystanders make informed decisions.
+Bystanders play a critical role in preventing sexual and relationship violence.
+A bystander is defined as an “individual who observes or witnesses conditions that perpetuate violence."
+They are not directly involved but have the opportunity to "intervene, speak up, or do something about it.”
+CVCC wishes to promote community accountability whereby bystanders actively engage in preventing violence without causing further harm.
+Individuals may not always know how to help.
+This NSVRC.org site provides useful information to help bystanders make informed decisions.

 • If you or someone else is in immediate danger, dial 911.
 An example is when a person is yelling or being physically abusive toward another person and it is not safe for you to interrupt.

 • Watch out for your friends and fellow students/employees.
-If you see someone who looks like they could be in trouble or need help, ask if they are ok.
+If you see someone who looks like they could be in trouble or need help, ask if they are okay.

 • Confront people who seclude, hit on, try to make out with, or have sex with people who are incapacitated.